appwrite/appwrite/docs/tutorials/add-oauth-provider.md

 Note that the class name should start with a capital letter as PHP FIG standards suggest.

 Once a new class is created, you can start to implement your new provider's login flow.
-The best way to do this corrrectly is to have a look at another provider's implementation and try to follow the same standards.
+The best way to do this correctly is to have a look at another provider's implementation and try to follow the same standards.

 Please mention in your documentation what resources or API docs you used to implement the provider's OAuth protocol.